The best 2023 satellite TV providers compared

 Best satellite TV providers of 2023

 - DIRECTV – Best sports package, more package options, a more extensive high-tier package

-- DISH – Cheapest basic TV package, best DVR equipment, slightly higher American Customer Satisfaction Index (ACSI) rating than DIRECTV in 2020
+- DISH – Cheapest basic TV package, best DVR equipment

-When it comes to satellite TV companies, DIRECTV and DISH have 100% of the market share, making them your main two options.
+When it comes to satellite TV companies, DIRECTV and DISH cover nearly 100% of the country, making them your main two options.
 Either DIRECTV or DISH could be the best satellite TV provider for you depending on what you’re looking for.

 Best satellite TV providers plans and pricing